-Official working hours are defined by the Rectorate aligned with the national law and the SFL management is responsible to ensure that they are obeyed by the lecturers.
-All lecturers are required to abide by these working hours unless they are given special permission by the SFL management.
+Official working hours are defined by the Rectorate aligned with the national law and the SFL management is responsible to ensure that they are obeyed by the instructors.
+All instructors are required to abide by these working hours unless instructors are given special permission by the SFL management.
 Official working hours for our university are as stated below: